WardNetwork/WardRI/README.md

 * *`publickey`: Your public key, if not given, a random keypair will be generated.
 The Keypair is being saved for future uses

 * *`privatekey`: You private key

+All parameters can also be read from a file.
+Every parameter needs to be in a new Line and be written like "parameter=value".

+Default File-Name is "ward.conf".
+If you want to customize the path or name of you config file, you can use the following configuration parameter

+* *`file`: Path of the Config File, if you have one